Discovering my Fearlessness at Pink Pangea’s Costa Rica Retreat

 I began to look for writing retreats the summer of 2016, as I just knew my soul needed to find a deeper sense of purpose through prose.
 Tremendous loss factored into my decision to look for personal inspiration.
 My mother passed away unexpectedly from a heart attack on February 2, 2016.
 I am a huge proponent of experiencing life to the fullest, but her sudden death sent a jolt of sadness and reality to my system.
 In fact, I was reminded once again of the value and fragility of life.
 I needed to awaken my inner fears.

 I love to express myself through words, but I had never attended a retreat, never taken a writing class, and never traveled with women I did not know.
 Yet, the sense of community reflected through stories from previous Pink Pangea participants aligned with what I was intuitively searching for.
 I made the commitment to attend the Costa Rica retreat six months before the trip, which was also something out of character for me.
-I am a big last-minute adventure traveler.
+It’s out of character because I am a big last-minute adventure traveler.